Intake: September only

 It is essential that all students have an excellent command of English in order to participate fully in the collaborative learning process.
-Every year we welcome students from around 100 different nations to study with us here at Cass and therefore require all students who have not previously studied in English to sit an IELTS or TOEFL exam.
+Every year we welcome students from around 100 different nations to study with us here at Cass and therefore require all students who have not previously studied in English to sit an IELTS exam.
 If you are not a native English speaker but have been studying in the UK for the last three years it is unlikely you will need to take the test.

 Please submit a copy of your most recent English language test/qualification along with your application and a decision will be made by the Admissions Panel.
-If you have done a 2+2 degree with two years in the UK you will be required to provide IELTS or TOEFL scores and possibly to re-sit the test to meet our academic entry requirements.
+If you have done a 2+2 degree with two years in the UK you will be required to provide IELTS scores and possibly to re-sit the test to meet our academic entry requirements.

 The required IELTS level is an average of 7.0 with a minimum of 6.5 in writing.

 - Two references, one of which MUST be an academic reference